 This question had 130 text responses.
 The most common issues are noted:

-- Congestion on Wollombi Road - Congestion in other areas such as Main Road, Heddon Greta and First Street, Weston - Poor road conditions (e.g. potholes) - Insufficient public transport options - Limited active transport facilities with safety issues - Safety for pedestrians and motorists around schools - Safety and congestion at the Wollombi Road / Darwin Street roundabout.
+- Congestion on Wollombi Road - Congestion in other areas such as Main Road, Heddon Greta and First Street, Weston around their local area.

+- Poor road conditions (e.g. potholes)

+Insufficient public

+- transport optionsLimited active transport

+facilities with safety issues